vonvoo/docs/docs/source/2 factor authentication.rst

    - Create a new account entry for *Ente Auth*:

-	  - Note - if you use Ente for photos, use a new and unique Ente account for Ente Auth.
+	  - Note - if you use Ente for photos, use a new and unique Ente account for *Ente Auth*.
       - Name: ``Ente Auth - example@gmail.com``
       - Username: ``example@gmail.com``
       - Password: (generate a password within *BitWarden*)